layershift/enscale-docs/pages/04.account-and-billing/04.trial-account/02.quickstart-app/docs.10.md

 ![](Node-open-in-browser.png)

-You can read more about the SSL options Enscale offers [here](/features/ssl-certificates).
+We also have an article dedicated to [SSL options](/features/ssl-certificates).

 ##### Step 10

 Albeit all the features in the Enscale dashboard, programmers just prefer doing things the "hard" way with an SSH connection, so this next goal is aimed at helping you set this up.

 As a first step, create a public and private key pair.
-I bet you already know how to do this, but [this article](/access/generate-ssh-key) has detailed inscructions, just in case.
+I bet you already know how to do this, but [this SSH article](/access/generate-ssh-key) has detailed inscructions, just in case.

 ##### Step 11